 One African Village: Food for Everyone, Every Day (FEED)

-We’ve got a place to allow you to make an online donation (just scroll down a bit once you get there) for this next project to help people in Sayon’s home village of Kouya Sidia.
+We’ve got a place to allow you to make an online gift (just scroll down a bit once you get there) for any project we have going to help people in Sayon’s home village of Kouya Sidia.
 The project in the photo above was established after a long conversation with the chief of Kouya Sidia who consulted with the heads of families who live there.

 We hope to use the funds raised, to create a way for the village to establish a ‘store’ that will provide food for EveryOne, EveryDay.
 At the same time we are exploring how a cooperative effort among the people of Sidia could support the project successfully.